dxw/playbook/_includes/sections/working-here/hiring-new-people.md

 different members of the team and different questions.
 Usually, it happens in the first hour of the work day.

-#### Work day

-To be added.
-This section to cover:

-- Principles for a good work day
-- Preparing a work day activity
-- Letting the candidate know if they need to bring anything and how much time we'll need
-- Making sure there is a printed or emailed explanation for what they need to do
-- Discussing the results
-- Offer if we are sure they are right

 #### Offer, joining and probation

 To be added.
 This section to cover: